ranjeetsn/XPCA_Application_exe/README.md

 # XPCA_Application_exe
 File containing the XPCA MATLAB application executable file

+Please download the "MATLAB runtime" to run the executable file on your PC

+XPCA.exe is the XPCA application executable file

 Dynnamic_data_noisy_order_5 data is for the dynamic case for model of order 5

 Static_data for the Static case